-Outpatient Cervical Preparation to Reduce Induction Duration in Pregnant Women**

-*The old text:* Outpatient Cervical Preparation to Reduce Induction Duration in Nulliparous Term Singleton Vertex Women: A Randomized Controlled Trial
+Outpatient Cervical Preparation to Reduce Induction Duration in Nulliparous Term Singleton Vertex Women: A Randomized Controlled Trial

-Each participant who is offered an induction of labor from the UC Davis Obstetrics and Gynecology clinics will be screened for inclusion criteria.
+Each participant who is offered an induction of labor from the University of California (UC) Davis Obstetrics and Gynecology clinics will be screened for inclusion criteria.
 If the participant meets inclusion criteria the participant will be given general information about the study and asked if they would like to participate.
 If so, research coordinators will meet the participant either during the current clinic visit or a subsequent clinic visit to consent and enroll the participant in the study.
 During this meeting, the participant will be randomly assigned to Group 1 or Group 2 by using randomization.com and subject number.

 Group 1: Treatment